pico-bolero/adventofcode-2024/README.md

 - Time constraints: Monday's are busy for me with meeting someone for a workout, my workday, and an in-person gaming meetup in the evening.
 I set a time box in which to work on this problem which had me take short-cuts which ended up being a bad decision.
 "If you want to go fast you have to go well."
 Thanks, Uncle Bob.
 - Time constraints: I glossed over the instructions and missed a business rule to implement regarding how far apart two numbers could be.
 This lead to my solution being too large as I was not excluding enough information.
 - A tricky part for me in day two was iterating over a pair / window in the iterator.
 After a search, I found a solution that did not require an external library.
 Zip an iterator off the same collection twice.
-On the second iterator, skip one valuee.
+On the second iterator, skip one value.
 This will give tuples of the 'current' and 'next' item in the list.

 # Day 03 - Summary